voucherifyio/voucherify-redeem-app/README.md

 ## Overview

-This sample application aims to help with redeem a voucher given by customer.
-You can try out this app by clicking Deploy to Heroku button.
+This sample application enables you to redeem vouchers given by customer with a simple web form.
+See [**Live Demo**](https://redeem-test-app.herokuapp.com)

 ## Setup

-It is really simple to setup this app.
-Only what you need to do is follow the steps listed below:
+Follow the steps listed below to get the application up and running in minutes with Heroku button.

 1. You need a set of *Application Keys* and *Client-side Keys* to connect with **Voucherify Platform**.
 Visit App.